Recognizing Advanced Heart Failure and Knowing Your Options

 • Permanent implantable devices

 • Pacemaker: Advanced heart failure can cause delayed contractions of the right and left ventricles.
 (The ventricles are the heart’s main pumping chambers that normally contract at the same time.)
-In cardiac resynchronization therapy, or CRT, a pacemaker coordinates the electrical signaling between the ventricles to allow them to pump together.
+In cardiac resynchronization therapy, or CRT, a pacemaker helps the ventricles pump together by coordinating their electrical signals.

 .

-• Implantable cardioverter defibrillator: An implantable cardioverter defibrillator, or ICD, can reduce the risk of sudden cardiac death.
-It shocks the heart to stop a fatal irregular heartbeat called arrhythmia and restore a normal rhythm.
+• An implantable cardioverter defibrillator (ICD) can reduce the risk of sudden cardiac death.
+It shocks the heart to stop a fatal irregular heartbeat, called arrhythmia, and restore a normal rhythm.
+ICD decisions should consider the patient’s overall prognosis and quality of life, not just personal preference.
 An ICD does not improve heart function or relieve symptoms of advanced heart failure.
-However, an ICD works as a key safeguard against a potentially fatal event, such as cardiac arrest or a heart attack, which people with heart failure are at risk of having.
-Most newer ICDs can also work as a pacemaker, too.
+It is a safeguard against possibly fatal events, such as cardiac arrest or a heart attack.
+Most newer ICDs can also work as a pacemaker.

 .